Run-DMC: Early career

 There were guys that wore hats like those and sneakers with no shoestrings.
 It was a very street thing to wear, extremely rough.
 They couldn't wear shoelaces in jail and we took it as a fashion statement.
 The reason they couldn't have shoelaces in jail was that they might hang themselves.
 That's why DMC says "My Adidas only bring good news and they are not used as felon shoes".

-That embrace of the look and style of the street would define the next 25 years of hip-hop fashion.
+That embrace of the look and style of the street would heavily influence the next 25 years of hip-hop fashion.

 Despite not receiving as much recognition as McDaniels and Simmons, Jason "Jam Master Jay" Mizell had greater behind-the-scenes influence with Run-DMC than widely assumed, and gave the group their street credential image.
 Mizell, who discovered 50 Cent, has also been credited with taking the hip hop genre to a wider worldwide audience.
 Mizell in fact developed the sound on most Run-DMC songs, with The Guardian describing him in 2012 as being the Run-DMC member who "created almost every sound that Run and DMC would rap over."